benproc/wow.inprocess.0823/content/post/Questions About Therapy/index.md

 This work tends to be longer term, as it seeks to address deeply rooted tendencies and patterns and bring about lasting transformation.

 > Know the wolves that hunt you.
-In time, they will be the dogs that bring your slippers.
-Kae Tempest.
+In time, they will be the dogs that bring your slippers - Kae Tempest

 ## 🧑 Who can come?
 Anyone over 18 is welcome, regardless of race, creed, religion or lack of religion, sexuality, sex, gender, age, history of offending or any other identifier.